intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v1/cpusets.rst

 The cpuset.effective_cpus and cpuset.effective_mems files are
 normally read-only copies of cpuset.cpus and cpuset.mems files respectively.
+The cpuset.effective_mems file may include both regular SystemRAM nodes (N_MEMORY) and Private Nodes (N_PRIVATE).
 If the cpuset cgroup filesystem is mounted with the special "cpuset_v2_mode" option, the behavior of these files will become similar to the corresponding files in cpuset v2.
 In other words, hotplug events will not change cpuset.cpus and cpuset.mems.
 Those events will